Legislation refers to one of the primary sources of written law in the UK (the other primary source of law being case law).

-Choose the Legislation tab in Lexis and then you can browse through the menus or search to find content.
+Choose the Legislation option from the Lexis menu and then you can browse through the menus or search to find content.

-In addition to the amended text you also use a range of different database features to explore related content and quickly see which sections are in force and which have been amended/repealed.
-Use the options in the Find Out More section for this added value content.
+In addition to the amended text you can also use a range of different database features to explore related content and quickly see which sections are in force and which have been amended/repealed.

-Select the Legislation option from the Westlaw menu bar to search or browse to find content.
-The Advanced Search screen allows you to choose whether to restrict your search to the full text of legislation as it stands today or broaden it to include other versions.
+Select the Legislation option from the Westlaw menu bar to search or browse to find contentt and to choose whether to restrict your search to the full text of legislation as it stands today or broaden it to include other historical versions.

 Fully consolidated full text of Acts since 1267 and Statutory Instruments since 1948 and selected Westminster Parliamentary Bills from session 2015-16 onwards are available.